A Belief Propagation Algorithm for Multipath-Based SLAM: Experimental Results

-For experiments using real measurements, we chose $P^{(j)}_\text{d}\big(\V{x}_n,\V{a}^{(j)}_{k,n}\big)=\rmv P_\text{d} \rmv=\rmv 0.6$ and $\mu_\text{FA}^{(j)} \rmv=\rmv 2$.
-This accounts for the fact that the diffuse multipath existing in indoor environments causes the preliminary signal analysis stage to detect features with a lower probability and to produce false alarms with a higher probability.
 The measurements were taken from the seminar room scenario previously used in \cite{MeissnerWCL2014, LeitingerICC2017}.
-They correspond to five closely spaced parallel trajectories each consisting of 900 agent positions with a spacing of 0.01{\ist}m, resulting in a total number of 4500 agent positions.
-The magenta line in Fig.~\ref{fig:VAgeometry_SLAM} represents one of the five trajectories. \rd{Note that in our simulations, each individual trajectory is processed independently, i.e., the estimated PF positions of a trajectory are not used as prior knowledge for another trajectory.} More details about the measurements can be found in \cite{MeissnerWCL2014}.
+They correspond to five closely spaced parallel trajectories each consisting of 900 agent positions with a spacing of 0.01{\ist}m along each trajectory and a spacing of 0.01{\ist}m between the trajectories, resulting in a total number of 4500 agent positions.
+The magenta line in Fig.~\ref{fig:VAgeometry_SLAM} represents one of the five trajectories.
+More details about the measurements are provided in \cite{MeissnerWCL2014}; in particular, a close-up of the five trajectories is shown in \cite[Fig.~1]{MeissnerWCL2014}.
 At each agent position, the agent transmitted an ultra-wideband signal, which was received by the two static PAs.
-This signal was measured using an M-sequence correlative channel sounder with frequency range 3--10{\ist}GHz and antennas with an approximately uniform radiation pattern in the azimuth plane and zeros in the floor and ceiling directions.
-Within the measured band, the actual signal band was selected by a filter with raised-cosine impulse response $s(t)$ with a roll-off factor of 0.5, a two-sided 3-dB bandwidth of 2{\ist}GHz, and a center frequency of 7{\ist}GHz.
-From the measured signals, the range measurements $z_{m,n}^{(j)} \rmv= c \ist \hat{\tau}_{m,n}^{(j)}$ constituting the input to the proposed algorithm were derived by means of a snapshot-based SISO SAGE algorithm \cite{Fleury1999} for estimating the delays $\hat{\tau}_{m,n}^{(j)}$ and complex amplitudes $\hat{\alpha}_{m,n}^{(j)}$ of the MPCs (cf. \eqref{eq:rx_signal}).
-In this method, the maximum number of estimated MPCs for each PA $j$ was defined as $M_{n,\text{max}}^{(j)} \iist\ist\rd{= 20}$.
-Estimates of the range variances $\hat{\sigma}_{m,n}^{(j)2}$ (cf.\ \eqref{eq:messmodel}) were determined from the estimated complex amplitudes as described in \cite{MeissnerWCL2014, LeitingerICC2017}. \rd{The standard deviation of the driving process in the PF state-evolution model was \vu{\sigma_a \rmv= 0.5\cdot 10^{-2}}{m}.
-We performed 30 simulation runs.} The pdfs of the states were represented by \rd{30.000} particles each.
+This signal was measured using an M-sequence correlative channel sounder with frequency range 3--10{\,}GHz and antennas with an approximately uniform radiation pattern in the azimuth plane and zeros in the floor and ceiling directions.
+Within the measured band, the actual signal band was selected by a filter with raised-cosine impulse response $s(t)$ with a roll-off factor of 0.5, a two-sided 3-dB bandwidth of 2{\,}GHz, and a center frequency of 7{\,}GHz.
+From the measured signals, the range measurements $z_{m,n}^{(j)} \rmv= c \ist \hat{\tau}_{m,n}^{(j)}$ constituting the input to the proposed algorithm were derived by means of a snapshot-based SISO SAGE algorithm \cite{Fleury1999} that provides estimates $\hat{\tau}_{m,n}^{(j)}$ of the delays of the MPCs and estimates of the associated complex amplitudes (cf. \eqref{eq:rx_signal}).
+In this method, the number of estimated MPCs for each PA $j$ was fixed to $M_{n}^{(j)} \!\rmv=\rmv\rmv 20$.
+Estimates of the range variances $\sigma_{m,n}^{(j)2}$ (cf.\ \eqref{eq:messmodel}) were determined from the estimated complex amplitudes as described in \cite{MeissnerWCL2014, LeitingerICC2017}.
+The standard deviation of the driving process in the PF state-evolution model was chosen as \vu{\sigma_a \rmv= 0.5\cdot 10^{-2}}{m}.
+We performed 30 simulation runs.
+The pdfs of the states were represented by 30.000 particles each.
+Each individual trajectory was processed independently, i.e., the estimated PF positions of a trajectory were not used as prior knowledge for another trajectory.